Illinois State Redbirds football

-The Illinois State Redbirds football program is the intercollegiate American football team for Illinois State University located in the U.S. state of Illinois.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Missouri Valley Football Conference.
+The Illinois State Redbirds football program is the intercollegiate American football team for Illinois State University in Normal, Illinois.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Missouri Valley Football Conference (MVFC).
 The school's first football team was fielded in 1887.
 The team plays its home games at the 13,391 seat Hancock Stadium.
 They are coached by Brock Spack.

 History

-Prior to 1923, the Illinois State football team was known as the Teachers or Fighting Teachers.
+Prior to 1923, the Illinois State football team was known as the Teachers or the Fighting Teachers.
 When Clifford E. Horton began coaching the team in 1923, he proposed the Cardinals as the team's new nickname, after its red and white colors.
-The Pantagraph sports editor Fred Young changed the name to the Redbirds to distinguish the team from the nearby St. Louis Cardinals.
+Fred Young, the sports editor for The Pantagraph in Bloomington, Illinois, changed the name to the Redbirds to distinguish the team from the nearby St. Louis Cardinals.